 A True, Original Native

 The New England cottontail has lived in its native region for many thousands of years.
-A signature species of young forest, it shares that habitat with many other wild animals, including – to name but a few – the bobcat, white-tailed deer, American woodcock, ruffed grouse, golden-winged warbler, and wood turtle.
+A signature species of young forest, it shares that habitat with many other wild animals, including – to name but a few – the bobcat, white-tailed deer, American woodcock, ruffed grouse, golden-winged warbler, eastern cottontail (not native to New England, but introduced to the region and now populous there), and wood turtle.